Askinkaty/Russian_learner_corpus_ReLCo/README.md

 ### UPDATED DATASETS:

-New file with manually annotated data will be uploaded soon!

-* `errors_tagged.m2` contains sentences with learner answers which was tagged using ERRANT updated for Russian.

-### NEW DATA ADDED:

-File `phrases_with_annotation.txt` includes short paragraphs in Conll format with manually annotated answers from language learners of Revita.
+* `paragraphs_with_manual_annotation.txt` includes short paragraphs with manually annotated answers from language learners of Revita.

 Format of the data: